 The Sport Solution Clinic is a program of AthletesCAN, the association of Canada’s National Team and Olympic Athletes, in conjunction with Western Law School.
 Sport Solution is the only program of its kind in North America and is available to all members of AthletesCAN.

-Sport Solution is committed to supporting an athlete-centred sport system and strives to achieve this objective by counselling and advocating on behalf of Canada’s high performance athletes.
-The Clinic ensures the voices of athletes are well represented and provides an outlet for the effective resolution of legal issues that affect athletes in the Canadian sport system.
-The Clinic also offers athletes guidance on how to prevent conflict and understand the fair administration of sport.
+Sport Solution is committed to supporting an athlete-centred sport system and strives to achieve this objective by counselling and advocating on behalf of Canada’s high performance athletes so their voices are properly represented when resolving the sport related issues that affect them.

 Sport Solution responds to the needs of athletes on a full range of issues including: